 Do I have to join the Club first?

-You can run with the Club up to three times before making a decision as to whether you want to join the Club or not.
+You can run with the Club for up to a month before making a decision as to whether you want to join the Club or not.
 Please do contact us via [email protected] a few days beforehand so we are aware you intend to run with us.

 Do I need any special kit?